ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

     - Simulant is in the PC or I states of the lung cancer cause model
     - Simulant attends a scheduled lung cancer screening
-    - Lung cancer is detected according to sensitivity parameters defined below
+    - Lung cancer is detected according to sensitivity parameters defined below in `5.2.4.3`_

   Detection via symptomatic presentation occurs when: